On Using Admissible Bounds for Learning Forward Search Heuristics: Utilizing Bounds for Learning

 \subsection{Planning with a Truncated Gaussian}

 At planning time, we must obtain a point estimate of the output distribution, which will be used as a heuristic to determine the ordering between search nodes.
 As a point estimate, we can use any statistic of central tendency, thus we choose the mean.
 It is important to note that the $\mu$ parameter of $\T\N(\mu,\sigma,l,u)$ is \emph{not} the mean of this distribution since $\mu$ corresponds to the mean of $\N(\mu,\sigma)$ (i.e., the mean of the distribution \textit{before truncation}) and does not necessarily lie in the interval $(l,u)$.
 The mean of a Truncated Gaussian is obtained according to \refeq{eq:tg-mean}.
-Note that a naive implementation of this formula results in rounding errors (See Appendix for a stable implementation).
+Note that a naive implementation of this formula results in rounding errors (See the Appendix for a numerically stable implementation).

 \refeq{eq:tg-mean} satisfies $l\leq\E[\rx]\leq u$.
 This means that, when a lower bound $l$ is provided (e.g., by an admissible heuristic), the heuristic prediction returned by the model will never be smaller than $l$.
-Analogously, when an upper bound $u$ is also provided (e.g., by a satisficing solution cost), the model will never predict a heuristic value larger than $l$.
+Analogously, when an upper bound $u$ is also provided (e.g., by a satisficing solution cost), the model will never predict a heuristic value larger than $u$.
 With this, we hope that the use of a $\T\N$ during planning helps the model make predictions that are closer to $h^*$ than the bounds themselves, potentially helping it achieve a super-symbolic improvement over admissible heuristics.

-In contrast, the mode $\argmax_x p(x)$ of $\T\N$ is uninteresting: While we could use it as another point estimate, it is the same as the untruncated mean $\mu$ when the predicted $\mu$ is above the lower bound, and equal to the lower bound itself otherwise.
-However, this inspires a naive alternative that is applicable even to $\N$, which is to simply clip $\mu$ (heuristic prediction in $\N$) to the interval $[l,u]$.
+In contrast, the mode $\argmax_x p(x)$ of $\T\N$ is uninteresting: While we could use it as another point estimate, it is the same as the untruncated mean $\mu$ when the predicted $\mu$ is within the bounds, and equal to one of the upper/lower bounds otherwise (see \refig{fig:truncated-gaussian}).
+However, this inspires a naive alternative that is applicable even to $\N$, which is to clip the heuristic prediction $\E[\rx]$ (equal to $\mu$ for $\N$) to the interval $[l,u]$.
 We expect only a marginal gain from this trick because it only improves \textit{really bad} predictions, i.e., those which would lie outside $[l,u]$ otherwise, and does not affect predictions that correctly lie inside $[l,u]$.
-In our experiments, we compare both approaches.
+In our experiments, we show that this approach is inferior to our first method.